Inditex Outperform von RBC Capital Markets - 16.09.20 - BÖRSE ONLINE

 Inditex Outperform

-NEW YORK (dpa-AFX Analyser) - Das Analysehaus RBC hat die Einstufung für Inditex nach Zahlen auf "Outperform" mit einem Kursziel von 27 Euro belassen.
-Das zweite Geschäftsquartal des Modekonzerns sei etwas besser als erwartet ausgefallen, schrieb Analyst Richard Chamberlain in einer am Mittwoch vorliegenden Einschätzung.
-Langfristig sollte das Unternehmen zu den Gewinnern gehören./mf/ajx
+NEW YORK (dpa-AFX Analyser) - Das Analysehaus RBC hat das Kursziel für Inditex nach Halbjahreszahlen von 27,00 auf 28,50 Euro angehoben und die Einstufung auf "Outperform" belassen.
+Der spanische Textilhändler habe robuster als erwartet abgeschnitten, schrieb Analyst Richard Chamberlain in einer am Mittwoch vorliegenden Studie.
+Chamberlain verwies unter anderem auf den sehr hohen Umsatz im Online-Geschäft.
+Hinzu kämen bessere Aussichten bezüglich der Entwicklung der Bruttomarge sowie eine schärfere Kostenkontrolle./la/tih

 Hinweis: Informationen zur Offenlegungspflicht bei Interessenkonflikten im Sinne von § 85 Abs.
 1 WpHG, Art.
 20 VO (EU) 596/2014 für das genannte Analysten-Haus finden Sie unter http://web.dpa-afx.de/offenlegungspflicht/offenlegungs_pflicht.html.